killkliboyo-sudo/slide-agent/README.md

 # Auto Presentation Agent

 Python scaffold for the automated slide-generation agent described in `SPEC.md`.
 The current layout is intentionally minimal and ready for iterative development.
-A textual preview is generated today; PPTX rendering will follow.
+The pipeline produces a PPTX plus a markdown preview for quick inspection.

 ## Getting Started

 1. Use Python 3.10+ and create a virtual environment: `python -m venv .venv && source .venv/bin/activate`.
 2. Install in editable mode: `pip install -e .`
 3. Run the CLI: `auto-presentation-agent --input sample.txt --instructions "Focus on results"`
-4. Find the preview at `output/presentation.md` (currently emitted in place of PPTX).
+4. Find the PPTX at `output/presentation.pptx` and a preview markdown file alongside it.
+5. Optional: pass style overrides (e.g., `--style font=Inter --style palette=dark`) to influence theme choices.

 ## Project Layout